jonrau1/ElectricEye/README.md

 ![Logo](./screenshots/logo.svg)

-ElectricEye is a multi-cloud, multi-SaaS Python CLI tool for Cloud Asset Management (CAM), Cloud Security Posture Management (CSPM), SaaS Security Posture Management (SSPM), and External Attack Surface Management (EASM) supporting 100s of services and evaluations to harden your public cloud & SaaS environments.
+ElectricEye is a multi-cloud, multi-SaaS Python CLI tool for Asset Management, Security Posture Management, and External Attack Surface Management supporting 100s of services and evaluations to harden your public cloud & SaaS environments.

 ***Up here in space***<br/>
 ***I'm looking down on you***<br/>